Farm Security Administration: World War II activities

 During World War II, the FSA was assigned to work under the purview of the Wartime Civil Control Administration, a subagency of the War Relocation Authority.
 These agencies were responsible for relocating Japanese Americans from their homes on the West Coast to Internment camps.
 The FSA controlled the agricultural part of the evacuation.
 Starting in March 1942 they were responsible for transferring the farms owned and operated by Japanese Americans to alternate operators.
 They were given the dual mandate of ensuring fair compensation for Japanese Americans, and for maintaining correct use of the agricultural land.
 During this period, Lawrence Hewes Jr was the regional director and in charge of these activities.

 Reformers ousted; Farmers Home Administration

 After the war started and millions of factory jobs in the cities were unfilled, no need for FSA remained.
 In late 1942, Roosevelt moved the housing programs to the National Housing Agency, and in 1943, Congress greatly reduced FSA's activities.
 The photographic unit was subsumed by the Office of War Information for one year, then disbanded.
 Finally in 1946, all the social reformers had left and FSA was replaced by a new agency, the Farmers Home Administration, which had the goal of helping finance farm purchases by tenants—and especially by war veterans—with no personal oversight by experts.
 It became part of Lyndon Johnson's war on poverty in the 1960s, with a greatly expanded budget to facilitate loans to low-income rural families and cooperatives, injecting $4.2 billion into rural America.

-The Great Depression

-The Great Depression began in August 1929, when the United States economy first went into an economic recession.
-Although the country spent two months with declining GDP, the effects of a declining economy were not felt until the Wall Street Crash in October 1929, and a major worldwide economic downturn ensued.

-Although its causes are still uncertain and controversial, the net effect was a sudden and general loss of confidence in the economic future and a reduction in living standards for most ordinary Americans.
-The market crash highlighted a decade of high unemployment, poverty, low profits for industrial firms, deflation, plunging farm incomes, and lost opportunities for economic growth.